Understanding SEM

 Click “All campaigns” on the far left.
 Then click “Campaigns” in the middle.
 You will be at the Campaign level.
 Click the blue +, then + New Campaign.

 After that, it will show different “Goals” for you to choose.
-Here, I suggest clicking “Create a campaign without a goal’s guidance”, and then click “Search” and then “Continue”.
+Click on “Create a campaign without a goal’s guidance”, and then click “Search”.

-Even I am now in Malaysia, when I search for “Digital Marketing Agency Hong Kong”, if you choose the first option “People in, or who show interest in, your targeted locations”, I will be able to see your ads even if I am not in Hong Kong.
+Even though I am now in Malaysia, when I search for “Digital Marketing Agency Hong Kong”, if I choose the first option “People in, or who show interest in, your targeted locations”, I will be able to see your ads even if I am not in Hong Kong.

 Step 4: Create your Ad Group, Keyword, and Text Ad

-When you finish entering the keyword and click “Save and Continue”, the next step is to Set up your Ad.
+When you finish entering the keyword, the next step is to Set up your Ad.
 Since the keyword of this Ad Group is SEM Agency, I will put the keyword SEM Agency in Headline, Display URL and Description.
 We have already written an article about how to write ads, please read “7 Tips to Rock Your Google Text Ads Headlines“.
-After writing the ads, you have completed the basic settings of your search ads.

 Step 5: Add Negative Keywords

-After clicking Negative Keywords, you can type the Negative Keywords (Worst).
-If you understand the principle of SEM, you may ask, should I put “Worst SEM Agency” or just “Worst”?
-Does Negative Keyword have keyword matching?
-The answer is yes, so you can add + Worst to Negative Keyword as a Board Match or set “Worst SEM Agency” as Negative Keyword as Exact Match.
+If there are known negative words, we can directly add them to the Negative Keyword List.
+Just like the example mentioned earlier, if “worst” is not what we want, we can simply exclude it.
+If you understand the working principle of SEM, you might ask, should I include “Worst SEM Agency” or just “Worst”?
+Does a Negative Keyword have keyword matching?
+The answer is yes.
+Therefore, you can add “Worst” as a broad match negative keyword or set “[Worst SEM Agency]” as an exact match negative keyword.